Can’t find what you’re looking for?

 We always welcome suggestions, feedback and ideas from parents.
 Please contact the School Office who will put you in touch with a governor.

 Mr Marc Harder is currently employed by Hampshire County Council as a Government Services Associate Tutor.
 Mr Scott Kirby and Mrs Jane Smith are both staff members at Fair Oak Junior School.
 Mrs Pam Noel works with schools.
+Mrs Amanda Sinden is also a governor at Fair Oak Infant school.
 All other governors have no relevant business or pecuniary interests to declare.